MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/map-control-api/index.md

 ---
 title: "Map Control API Reference | Microsoft Docs"
-description: This is the overview article for the Map Control API Reference, it contains tables listing the Static Properties and methods and a list of the core components in the Bing Maps V8 web control. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: The overview page for the Map Control API Reference section describes its methods and properties and contains a table with descriptions for each of the API components in the Microsoft.Maps namespace and links to articles with detailed information for each. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""